fetchai/agents-aea/docs/gym-plugin.md

 Note how `train.py` demonstrates how easy it is to use an AEA agent as a proxy layer between an OpenAI `gym.Env` and a standard RL agent.

-It is just one line of code!
+It is just one line of code to introduce the proxy agent and proxy environment!

 ``` python
 from gyms.env import BanditNArmedRandom